 No one wanted to know.
 No one wanted to listen to what I had to say.
 But I made a commitment that people don’t want to hear but I’m going to make sure that they will.

 Not in the history of mankind has there been industrial killing on this scale.
 If something happened once, there is absolutely no reason why it cannot happen again.

 It was a strange feeling for me, this being my first visit to Poland.
 It is a land to which my father belonged, a land where he lost his family and his roots.

 My father left Poland in the early 30s, sensing that things were going wrong and, wanting to study medicine, decided that France was a safer place for Polish Jews.
 He was accompanied by a group of friends, who all studied medicine, and one of whom was to give me my Christian name – George.

 I do not know what happened to my Polish grandparents.
 All I know is that my father regularly received letters from them until, one day, the letters ceased to arrive.
 It is most probable that they perished in the Jewish ghetto that was erected in Warsaw in 1939.
 If not, were they sent to one of the many concentration camps?
 And which other members of my Polish family that has been torn away from me before I was even born, have suffered a fate worse than death?

 The morning mist cannot hide the human ashes in the ground.
-The gentle breeze cannot mute the cries of human desperation or disperse the mild almond smell of gas.
+The gentle breeze cannot mute the cries of human desperation.
 The rain cannot wash away the tears of despair.
 The winter snow cannot cool the heat of the furnaces.